san00p/mp3-bulk-downloader/README.md

 # YouTube to MP3 Downloader
+Go to any yotube playlist and copy the URL
 A Python GUI application that downloads audio from YouTube videos and converts them to MP3 files with customizable quality settings.

 ![Application Screenshot](screenshot.png) *Example screenshot would go here*